 With a developmental edit or manuscript critique, you can get objective feedback designed to flag issues and provide you with an action plan to tackle your next draft.

-IndieCat Editorial offers a number of services, including an opening chapters edit of 15,000 words, complete with track commenting in the margins of the manuscript, an editorial letter, and a list of recommended books.
+IndieCat Editorial offers a number of services, including an opening chapters developmental edit of 15,000 words, complete with track commenting in the margins of the manuscript, an editorial letter, and a list of recommended books.
 This is an intensive look at your crucial opening scenes.
 The package includes an analysis of the synopsis.
-I will also be trialling some additional audio feedback soon to see if clients find it helpful.

-The manuscript critique is an editorial letter which looks at your entire manuscript and gives detailed feedback.
-These letters run to many thousands of words and include recommended reading.
+The manuscript critique is an editorial report that looks at your entire manuscript and gives detailed feedback.
+These reports run to many thousands of words and include recommended reading.
 There are no margin comments in this package.

 The full developmental edit consists of an editorial letter, track comments in the margins of the manuscript, and a reading list.
 It is the largest package which covers full novels and novellas.
 Book maps are included where appropriate.